 Third, the workplace must be transformed so that workers with caring responsibilities do not face barriers to entry or promotion.
-Three fundamental reforms should be on the table: 1) widescale adoption of technological innovation that both reduces the need for face-to-face interaction, constant travel and 24/7 availability at work and reduces the burden of caring at home, 2) hiring and promotion should be de-biased using the latest behavioral insights, and 3) women’s substantial and increasing leverage as employees and consumers should be unleashed to force employers to change or suffer the financial consequences.
+Three fundamental reforms should be on the table: 1) adoption of technological innovations that reduce the need for face-to-face interaction, constant travel, and 24/7 availability at work and reduce the burden of caring at home, 2) uptake of evidence-based policies to de-bias hiring and promotion based on the latest behavioral insights research, and 3) unleashing of women’s substantial and increasing leverage as both employees and consumers to pressure employers to remove barriers to women’s advancement at work or suffer financial consequences.

-Finally, women need to be aware of their considerable educational advantages in the labor market and their increasing purchasing power and vote with their feet by targeting companies that offer deep flexibility and where women hold half the leadership positions and half of the board seats.
+Finally, women need to be aware of their considerable educational advantages in the labor market and their increasing purchasing power and vote with their feet by targeting companies that offer deep flexibility and where women hold half of all management and board seats.
 These are the companies women should be offering their talents to as employees and spending their consumer dollars on.
 And they should be loud about it.
 There are even apps like the BUY UP Index from Amy-Willard Cross to help.